 Students and trainees

-We play a key role in training the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.
+We are here to help train the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.

-King’s Health Partners offers unique opportunities for students to maximise potential and make lasting contributions to the health and well-being of patients.
-Our Education Academy oversees education and training activities to ensure consistent standards of excellence, with an emphasis placed on scholarship, professionalism, communications and leadership.
+King’s Health Partners offers unique opportunities for you to maximise your potential and make lasting contributions to the health and well-being of patients.

 - Clinical and Academic Research Society (CARS) - CARS aims to encourage student participation in research.
 The society facilitates communication and the exchange of ideas between College and hospital staff and students, raising student awareness of research opportunities and encouraging their participation in clinical and academic research within the College and hospitals.
 Find out more here.